Solar Panel Sizing Calculator — South Africa

 Section 12B Tax Incentive for Solar in South Africa

-Section 12B of the Income Tax Act provides a 125% first-year depreciation deduction for qualifying renewable energy assets used in the production of income.
+Section 12B of the Income Tax Act provides a 100% first-year depreciation deduction for qualifying renewable energy assets used in the production of income.
+Note: the enhanced Section 12BA (125%) deduction expired 28 February 2025 — the standard 100% Section 12B deduction remains in force.
 This applies to businesses, landlords, and individuals with rental property — solar installations on rental properties qualify when the system is used to generate rental income.

-For a solar installation costing R200,000, Section 12B allows a R250,000 deduction in Year 1.
-At a 28% corporate tax rate, this saves approximately R70,000 in tax — effectively reducing the net cost of the installation by 35%.
+For a solar installation costing R200,000, Section 12B allows a R200,000 deduction in Year 1.
+At a 28% corporate tax rate, this saves approximately R56,000 in tax — effectively reducing the net cost of the installation by 28%.
 Always verify current rates and qualifying criteria with a registered tax practitioner as SARS updates these provisions.

 Grid-tied vs Hybrid vs Off-grid